Bagusosh/flicksilvi-web-automation/README.md

 ## Quick Start

-Silvi Merchant Web Automation is a regression unittest that Automates Testing using Selenium.
+FlickSilvi Web Automation is a regression unittest that Automates Testing using Selenium.
 Selenium is a well known Browser Automation tool to run various tasks in the Browser.